postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 ### Using the Pay Now option

-In some circumstances, including an overdue or [failed payment](#failed-payments), you may receive an invoice for your Postman bill.
-From the invoice, select **Pay Now** to immediately pay your bill using [your card](#managing-cards) or Apple Pay or Google Pay (if supported).
+In some circumstances, including an overdue or [failed payment](#failed-payments), you may receive an invoice for your Postman payment.
+From the invoice, select **Pay Now** to pay immediately using [your card](#managing-cards) or Apple Pay or Google Pay (if supported).

 ### Paying by invoice